Fabinho Martins

-Fábio "Fabinho" Alexandre Cruz Martins (born 10 February 1996) is a Portuguese professional footballer who plays as a midfielder.
+Fábio "Fabinho" Alexandre Cruz Martins (born 10 February 1996) is a Portuguese professional footballer who plays as a midfielder for Cypriot club ASIL Lysi.

-Football career
+Career

 On 26 April 2015, Fabinho made his professional debut with Sporting B in a 2014–15 Segunda Liga match against Oriental.

 On 15 April 2018 he signed a short contract, until end of the season, with the Bulgarian First League team Cherno More Varna after a main player got injured.
 He completed his debut on 20 April 2018 in a league match against Slavia Sofia.

 In August 2018, Fabinho signed contract with Estoril until 30 June 2020.

 On 12 January 2024, Fabinho left Andorran Primera Divisió side Penya Encarnada and joined Cypriot Second Division club Omonia 29M until the end of the 2023–24 season.
 He scored 7 goals in 12 league appearances to help the club achieve promotion to the First Division.